 If there is one thing I have learned in my almost decade in education, children of all ages love art.
 The older they are, the more you will hear excuses for why they can’t (mostly because they think they lack the skills); however, once started, they can’t stop.
 Learning through art is a wonderful, hands-on way to help children learn various artistic concepts.
 From learning primary colors to the various brush stroke methods, they will like and possibly use it differently in the future.

 9 .
 Celebrate Obscure Holidays

 Learning doesn’t just have to include activities for basic subjects like reading, math, and history.
 Instead, have fun with the strange holidays that most children would never know about.
 For example, did you know that February 9th is National Eat Pizza Day?
 Or that August 16th is National Tell a Joke Day?
 It may be worth your time to explore some of the new and obscure holidays.
-Incorporate them into your class by reading a new story to match the day, play some games, and have some fun.
+Incorporate them into your class by reading a new story to match the day, playing some games, and having some fun.

 10 .
 Become a Film Critic

 It is always fun to sit down and watch a movie with some popcorn and your favorite juice box.
-However, it is even more fun when part of the homeschool day is to watch a movie.
+However, it is even more fun when part of the homeschool day is watching a movie.
 There is SO MUCH learning that can occur through the use of media.
 The use of film is grossly underestimated and can be sued to teach things such as character archetypes, symbolism, genre, and more.

 Whatever activities you used to help your child learn, make sure that the learning is fun.
-Your child will most certainly love any of the games or activities listed on here.
+Your child will most certainly love any of the games or activities listed here.
 Our goal is always to help you make the best of your child’s learning experience while growing together as a family.